-• The internal use of an entity's underground facilities by that entity solely on its own property.
+- The internal use of owned underground facilities to provide safe operations in controlled rights of ways, such as railroad operating corridors that facilitate the transportation of freight or passengers. - The internal use of an entity's underground facilities by that entity solely on its own property.
 (Note: aboveground use of one's rights of way or property, such as the transportation of freight or passengers by rail, is not within the purview of the CGA Best Practices.)